dlu-ch/dlb/doc/index.rst

 Explanation:

-a. *Restrict paths* to ones without spaces, usable on Windows and Posix systems.
+a. *Restrict paths* to ones without spaces, usable on Windows and POSIX systems.
    The attempt to construct such a ``Path`` object for a path violating these restrictions leads to an exception (helps to enforce portability).